edsonportosilva/OptiCommPy/README.rst

 -  Functions to implement forward error correction (FEC) encoders and decoders.
--  For most of the cases, `Numba <https://numba.pydata.org/>`__ is used to speed up the DSP and the FEC functions.
+-  For most of the cases, `Numba <https://numba.pydata.org/>`__ is used to speed up the code.
 -  Evaluate transmission performance with metrics such as:

    -  *Bit-error-rate* (BER).